2023–24 Taipei Mars season

 Taipei Taishin Mars held the preseason press conference on September 14, 2023.

-The 2023–24 Taipei Mars season was the franchise's 1st season, its first season in the T1 League.
-The Mars were coached by Brian Adams in his first year as their head coach, with Lin You-Ting as their general manager.
+The 2023–24 Taipei Mars season was the franchise's first season, its first season in the T1 League.

+The Mars were coached by Brian Adams in his first year as their head coach.
+On July 14, 2023, the Mars hired Lin You-Ting as their general manager.
 On December 31, the Mars announced that Brian Adams resigned from head coach.
 On January 3, 2024, the Mars named Hsu Hao-Cheng, the assistant coach of the Taipei Mars, as their interim head coach.